 Driver training began at ASU-Newport in 1987, with a federally funded program.
 Contracts with major motor carriers were added in 1992.
-ASU-Newport has extensive experience in training commercial drivers and currently trains 70 percent of the students enrolled in driver training programs in the state of Arkansas.
-The campus is located directly off of Highway 67, a major highway.
+ASU-Newport has extensive experience in training commercial drivers and has trained over 15,000 entry-level drivers since the inception of the program.

+The campus is located directly off of Highway 67 in Newport, Arkansas.
 Private companies provide housing which is three to six miles from the campus.
 The housing is conveniently located within a short driving distance to local restaurants, medical facilities, and churches.

-The campus is situated on over 118 acres and includes a 23,000 square foot building for the Institute which was completed in 1996.
-In 2005, ASU-Newport added a new building on university property near the practice driving range.
+The campus is situated on over 130 acres and includes three buildings dedicated to Transportation Technology.
+In 2009, ASU-Newport completed the Transportation Technology Center which is comprised of a 15,200 sq. ft. classroom facility plus an 8,000 sq. ft.
+Diesel Technology Lab.
+In 2005, ASU-Newport added a new building on university property near the commercial driving skills practice range.
 This 2,035 square foot facility houses a classroom, restrooms, and a small break area.
 Adjacent to this building is a new truck dock designed for students to develop their backing skills during their training on the ASU-Newport campus.